-Some students love to read novels that are part of a series.
-Below are 9 fantasy fiction book series recommendations.
-Each recommendation comes with a brief summary and a link to Common Sense Media to see if the series is a good fit for your students.
+It is important to add fantasy fiction books for middle school students to your classroom and school libraries.
+Some students love to read novels that are part of a series because the story continues beyond the first novel.
+In this article, 9 middle school fantasy fiction book series is recommended for your middle school classroom and students.
+Each recommendation comes with a brief book summary and a link to Common Sense Media to see if the series is a good fit for your students.
 This blog post contains affiliate links which are of no cost to the reader.
 If you make a purchase through the provided links this blog will receive a small commission to help with the financial costs of maintaining the site.

 Harry Potter Series (Fantasy Fiction)

 Harry Potter doesn’t know he is a wizard until he is invited to attend the school for wizards.
 He learns about the mystical world and where he came from.
 Find the Common Sense Media review.

 Dead Is Series by Marlene Perez (Fantasy Fiction)

 The Giordano sisters live in Nightshade, California and are psychic.
 They get tangled up in mysteries involving the paranormal.

 John Smith lives a regular teen life even though he is an alien being hunted by a group of evil aliens who destroyed his world.
 Nine alien children were sent to Earth to live and develop their powers to help save the Earth, three are dead and John is number four.
 Find the Common Sense Media review here.

 The Lunar Chronicles by Marissa Meyer (Fantasy Fiction)